gblbjj/pi-top-install/README.md

 **5 - Use a printer with Raspbian Jessie (and pi-topOS)**

-The instuctions at the following link are for Raspbian Jessie and for pi-topOS, see https://github.com/rricharz/pi-top-install/blob/master/printer.txt
+The instructions at the following link are for Raspbian Jessie and for pi-topOS, see https://github.com/rricharz/pi-top-install/blob/master/printer.txt

 You are encouraged to contribute to this repository.
 See https://guides.github.com/activities/hello-world/